Chris Schiller

-Chris Schiller (born January 18, 1977) is a lacrosse player for the Rochester Knighthawks in the National Lacrosse League.
+Chris Schiller (born January 18, 1977) was a lacrosse player for the Rochester Knighthawks in the National Lacrosse League.
 In 2006, he was named the team's Unsung Hero.
-Schiller also plays for the Toronto Nationals of Major League Lacrosse (MLL).
+Schiller also played for the Toronto Nationals of Major League Lacrosse (MLL).

 Schiller was born in Rochester, New York.
 He works as an Endoscopic Account Specialist for Johnson & Johnson.
 He majored in marketing at Penn State University and is married to his wife Jennifer.